

 The Police Check is a printout of all disclosable criminal convictions as recorded by the Australian Criminal Intelligence Commission (ACIC).
 DHS clearances involve additional probity checks and continuous monitoring.
 Both are required.

-Police Check (NCCHC) or (ICHC)
+Police Check (NCCHC) keyboard_arrow_up

 Nationally Coordinated Criminal History Check (NCCHC)